darraghoriordan/darragh-oriordan-com/src/pages/2020/01/13/non-technical-team-lead/index.md

 The hiring manager might be worried about your ability to accurately estimate and identify risk if you haven't written software before.

 The thing is that you just have to facilitate and make sure that these things regularly happen.
+There are well known techniques for facilitating group estimation and encouraging communication in the team, including risks.
+Describe how you will learn and apply them to the hiring manager.

 After working on a product for a while you quickly learn things like which areas are risky or how working on bad legacy code vs good legacy code vs greenfield can affect a schedule.